thomasfr/node-sparql-client/README.md

   //.bind('city', 'db:Casablanca')
   .bind('city', '<http://dbpedia.org/resource/Vienna>')
   .execute(function(error, results) {
-  process.stdout.write(util.inspect(arguments, null, 20, true)+"\n");
+  process.stdout.write(util.inspect(arguments, null, 20, true)+"\n");1
 });

 ```

 ###Formatting###

-From version 0.1.1 it is possible to add options regarding the formating of the results.
+From version 0.2.0 it is possible to add options regarding the formating of the results.
 For example, we execute the following query (to retrieve all books and their genres).
 ```
 PREFIX dbpedia-owl: <http://dbpedia.org/owl/>